What Is Aortic Stenosis

 How does aortic stenosis affect the aortic valve?

 Over time, leaflets of the aortic valve may become stiff due to calcium buildup, which causes a narrowing of the aortic valve opening.
 This means the aortic valve cannot fully open and close like it should.
 As the opening becomes smaller, it makes it harder for the heart to pump blood, which can affect your health.
-Aortic stenosis is also called aortic valve stenosis or aorta stenosis.
+Aortic stenosis is also called aortic valve stenosis.

 Healthy Aortic Valve